bambora/dev.bambora.com/source/includes/api/_refund.md

   * A merchant secret.
   * A payment reference.

 You will get access to the merchant number, a merchant token and a merchant secret after registering with Bambora.
 The payment reference refers to the one that you are required set before making a payment.
+The maximum length of the payment reference is 2,000 characters.

 We have created code examples showing how to refund a payment - one written in python and the other written in bash using cURL.
 Please note that each placeholder needs to be replaced with real data.